Activities & Clubs

 National Honor Society

-National Honor Society is sponsored by Mrs. Clark and meets the third Thursday of each month where we plan community service projects and then carry them out.
+National Honor Society is sponsored by Mrs. Clark and meets on the third Thursday of each month where we plan community service projects and then carry them out.
 Our year-long, school-wide project is free tutoring services after school for all secondary school students in the library every Monday, Tuesday, and Wednesday.
 National Honor Society is not a club, but rather an honor society: Members must be juniors or seniors and are selected each spring through a rigorous, multi-step process requiring that they have a cumulative minimum GPA of 3.5 and have met personal goals of integrity, service, and leadership.

-Speech & Debate Club
+Speech & Debate

 Student Council